Parquery/icontract/docs/source/usage.rst

         ...         self.x = 101
         ...
         ...     def __repr__(self) -> str:
-        ...         return "instance of B"
+        ...         return "an instance of B"

         # Break the parent's postcondition
         >>> some_b = B()